TeamGhostBuster/CollaborativeList/docs/requirement-document/user-stories.md

 * As a user, I can filter item by metadata (tags).
 * As a user, I can filter item by content (keyword).
 * As a user, I can search a group by group name (keyword).

+## Notification
+* As a user, I can receive voting notification whenever it changes.
+* As a user, I can receive notification when the voting end.